Introduction:

 - Diagnostic valve

-- Yellow connections: supply and return of brake fluid reservoir;
+- Yellow connections: supply and return to/from the brake fluid reservoir;

 - Blue connections: simulation pressure;